-People often ask the question – is it legal to hire a private investigator in the UK?
+We are often asked – is it legal to hire a private investigator in the UK?
 And the simple answer is “yes” it is.

-However, what services a private investigator can offer legally, by staying within the law in the UK, in 2022, is where confusion can often arise.
+However, what services a Private Investigator can offer legally, by staying within the law in the UK, in 2023, is where confusion can often arise.

-Unfortunately, when we hear the words private investigator many people think of Magnum PI, Sherlock Holmes, or even Strike, Vincent and Shakespeare & Hathaway, but these lovable characters are huge misrepresentations of what a private investigator can do within the parameters of UK law.
+Unfortunately, when we hear the words private investigator many people think of Magnum PI, Sherlock Holmes, or even Strike, Vincent and Shakespeare & Hathaway, but these lovable characters are a huge misrepresentations of what a private investigator can do within the parameters of UK law.

 The services we see on TV such as trespassing, phone tapping, computer hacking or obtaining personal records are highly illegal.
 However, there is a huge array of tactics and methods a private investigator can adopt to obtain the information needed without breaking any laws and ensuring no breach of human rights or data protection.

 There are roughly 10,000 private investigators operating in the UK yet only 2,000 have voluntarily signed up to be part of an industry body such as WAPI, ABI or IPI.
 Therefore, it’s vital that if you do find yourself hiring a private investigator, you find an agency that knows the intricacies of UK law, operates within those laws and has the skill set to legally and responsibly obtain the information that’s needed to help with your investigation.

 A reputable private investigator that has voluntarily signed up to be part of a peer-to peer trade body (WAPI, ABI, IPI) will also operate under a strict ethical code.

 When dealing in such personal and private matters which involve people’s lives, it’s essential to have a strong moral compass and only take on Investigations where there has been a clear wrongdoing, or where employing an investigator to get to the truth of a situation will benefit the client, with no malice intended.